For visa updates and changes to the scheme, see updates below.

 All visa holders who live in the UK and use a physical immigration document, such as a Biometric Residence Permit (BRP), to prove their rights are urged to take action now at Get access to your eVisa: Overview.

-More information on what you need to do and by when, including for those who currently hold a physical immigration document, available at GOV.UK/eVisa.
+We encourage guests to apply for an eVisa themselves - the process is straightforward and should only take around 10-15 minutes.
+More information on what you need to do and by when, including for those who currently hold a physical immigration document, is available at GOV.UK/eVisa.

 Changes to Homes for Ukraine (HFU) scheme